neondatabase/website/content/static-pages/privacy-policy.md

 #### Resolving Complaints

 If you have concerns about the way Neon is handling your User Personal Information, please let us know immediately.
 We want to help.
-You may email us directly at privacyt@neon.tech with the subject line "Privacy Concerns."
+You may email us directly at privacy@neon.tech with the subject line "Privacy Concerns."
 We will respond within 45 days at the latest.

 #### How We Respond to Compelled Disclosure